wimblerobotics/ros2_roboclaw_driver/README.md

 Before connecting the Raspberry Pi to the **Roboclaw** device itself, verify that the Raspberry Pi UART is actually functional.
 Put a jumper between the transmit and receive pins for the UART port  you enabled.
 E.g., if you enabled **UART0**, put a jumper between **GPIO14** and **GPIO15**.
 If you enabled **UART1**, put a jumper beween **GPIO0** and **GPIO1**.

-Now, simply use **minicom** (or your favorite terminal emulator), which should be installed by default for the **ubuntu** distribution, to test the UART.
+Now, simply use **minicom** (or your favorite terminal emulator) to test the UART.
 Issue the command:

 ```bash
 minicom -D /dev/ttyAMA0